 We know that you want the very best angle grinder for welders.
 We also know that everyone uses welders for different purposes and works with different materials.

 This means that there isn’t one grinder that will be perfect for all welders.
-For this reason, we have chosen our 3 favorite grinders and given you the information about them.
+For this reason, we have chosen our three favorite grinders and given you the information about them.
 Each one’s strength is highlighted.

 My all-time favorite angle grinder for welders is this Metabo WP9-115 Angle Grinder with Non-Locking Paddle Switch.